lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 random numbers is difficult, and {{?RFC4086}} offers important guidance in this area.

 Implementers SHOULD consider their particular use cases and may choose to implement OPTIONAL fault attack countermeasures [CMP2018],[Ge2023].
-While verifying a signature before releasing it is a typical fault attack countermeasure, it is not effective for SLH-DSA [Ge2023].
-Redundancy, i.e. replicating the signature generation process, MAY be used as an effective fault attack countermeasure for SLH-DSA [Ge2023], however SLH-DSA signature generation it typically slow.
+Verifying a signature before releasing the signature value is a typical fault attack countermeasure; however, this countermeasure is not effective for SLH-DSA [Ge2023].
+Redundancy by replicating the signature generation process can be used as an effective fault attack countermeasure for SLH-DSA [Ge2023]; however, the SLH-DSA signature generation is already considered slow.

-SLH-DSA is highly vulnerable to passive power and emissions side-channel attacks [SLotH] and protections SHOULD be considered depending on use case.
+Likewise, Implementers SHOULD consider their particular use cases and may choose to implement protections against passive power and emissions side-channel attacks [SLotH].

 # IANA Considerations